bernmc/flashstor-trueNAS-fancontrol/README-old-TrueNAS BlueFin.md

 Try stressing the NAS - copy some files, run speed test etc and see if the fan speed changes.
 Remember that if you've used the defaults, nothing will happen until the CPU gets hotter than 50C, or any of the NVMe's get hotter than 35C.

-You can go back to the shell at any point and enter `sensors` at the command line to check the fan speed (you don't need to use sudo or be root for this.)
-If it's anything other than the default 1433 rpm, chances are things are working.
-Who's a clever boy/girl/insert-politically-correct-non-gender-specific-pronoun-here then?
+You can go back to the shell at any point and enter `sensors` at the command line to check the fan speed (you don't need to use sudo or be root for this. )

 ---